 When you are legally obligated to pay child support and fail to make these court ordered payments, the party entitled to the receipt of your financial support may seek action to compel your compliance with the court order.
 However, many are unaware of the methods in which a court may implement upon your failure to make these child support payments.
-If you are obligated to pay child support ensure you are making these payments, and discuss with your Pensacola Child Support Attorney the ramifications that the Florida Courts may impose on you for your failure to properly comply.
+If you are obligated to pay child support ensure you are making these payments, and discuss with your family law attorney the ramifications that the Florida Courts may impose on you for your failure to properly comply.

 Within the State of Florida, legislature has specifically noted the public policy of having both parents retain responsibility for financially supporting their children.
 Therefore, laws have been implemented to ensure and encourage such financial support be made according to court orders.
 Whether you are ordered to pay child support directly to your co-parent or are ordered to pay through Florida’s Department of Revenue, legal action may be taken against you by the State or your co-parent entitled to the payments.
 This legal action is called a Motion for Contempt.
 Within this motion, the State or co-parent must provide evidence of the missed payments along with the obligated parent’s apparent financial ability to make these payments.
 If the court determines that there has been a willful neglect to make these court ordered payments you will be held in contempt of court.